Arsh-2k/Arsh-2k/README.md

 ---

 ### 💬 Final Note

 <p align="center">
   Thank you for taking the time to explore my work. <br>
-  Whether you're a student, fellow educator, researcher, or curious mind — you're most welcome here. <br>
+  Whether you're a student, fellow developer, or a curious mind — you're most welcome here. <br>
-  <strong>Let’s collaborate, contribute, and continue the journey of lifelong learning. 🚀</strong>
+  <strong>Let’s collaborate, contribute, and continue the journey of lifelong learning 🚀</strong>
 </p>

 ---